 The best day of course because we got to meet our baby boy for the first time, the new love of our lives.
 After deciding to make his appearance into the world 6 weeks earlier than expected, we were just glad that he was here safe and sound.
-The worst day because as soon as he was born he was snatched away from us.
+But at the same time, it was the worst day for us too because as soon as he was born he was snatched away from us.

-I’ve thought long and hard about whether to write about this or not, I find it hard to talk about and it’s not exactly the most uplifting topic!
-We went through so many mixed emotions and faced so many challenges, that it has took a while for me to fully deal with and accept what happened, even now that our boy is home with us.
-At the time, I didn’t know anyone else who had gone through the same thing as us so I felt like I had no-one to talk to.
+I’ve thought long and hard about whether to write about this experience or not, I find it hard to talk about and it’s not exactly the most uplifting topic!
+We went through so many mixed emotions and faced so many challenges after Kory’s delivery that it has taken a while for me to fully deal with and accept what happened, even now that our boy is at home with us.
+At the time, I didn’t know anyone else who had gone through the same thing as us so I felt like I had no-one else to talk to.
 So, I’m hoping that by writing about this and sharing our experience, my words might help someone in a similar situation.

 I was lucky to have no medical problems during pregnancy, I actually had a pretty straight forward pregnancy.
-He was measuring great all the way through, I had no morning sickness, no cramps and no cravings which is why what happened came as even more of a shock.
+He was measuring great all the way through, I had no morning sickness, no cramps, no nothing which is why what happened came as even more of a shock to us.
 Even labour was fairly straight forward too but when my waters started leaking, it was obvious that something wasn’t right.
 For waters to spontaneously start leaking before 37 weeks, isn’t very common and it’s something that only happens to every 2 in 100 people.

 I thought to myself.
 Why me?
 Is it my fault?
 Was it something I’d done?